hokwanhung/activity-tracker-on-zhihu/README.md

 *Use Case Name: Search through the target list*
 Actor: Operator
+Prerequisite: When the system starts `OR` the timer runs off.
 Description:
 1. The URL is retrieved from the `source.json`.
 2. The bot goes through every single URL of the list, to retrieve the date of the latest activity, with the latest today's pin if possible.